 An analysis of Sweden's social inclusion policy probably yields different results depending on whether it is conducted diachronically or synchronically.
-In the first approach, which observes Sweden over time, it is not difficult to see that social inclusion in some areas works fairly well, but is unacceptable in other areas.
-While gender equality is still improving and life satisfaction continues to be very high, young people find it very difficult to find a job and large groups of immigrants are far from being integrated in Swedish society (see "integration policy").
-Poverty is low, but increasing.
-Likewise, the Gini coefficient measuring the distribution of wealth is low, but also increasing rapidly.
+In the first approach, which observes Sweden over time, it is not difficult to see that social inclusion in some areas, particularly gender equality, works extremely well while other aspects of social inclusion are more problematic.
+Young people find it very difficult to find a job; large groups of immigrants are far from being integrated in Swedish society (see "integration policy"); poverty is low, but increasing; and the Gini coefficient measuring the distribution of wealth is still low but rapidly increasing.
+Thus, the empirical data point at significant problems in the areas of inter-generational justice and justice between native Swedes and immigrants.

-If we compare Sweden with other countries, we find that recent developments challenge the country's historical position as a leader in the public provision of
+If we compare Sweden with other countries, we find that recent developments challenge the country's historical position as a leader in the public provision of welfare through wealth redistribution and as a country with extremely low levels of poverty.
+Together, the data and recent developments suggest that Sweden is

-Social Inclusion Policy Score: 9 welfare through wealth redistribution and as a country with extremely low levels of poverty.
-Together, the data and recent developments suggest that Sweden is gradually losing its leading role in these respects and is increasingly at par with other European countries in terms of its poverty levels and income distribution.
+Social Inclusion Policy Score: 8 gradually losing its leading role in these respects and is increasingly at par with other European countries in terms of its poverty levels and income distribution.
+If Sweden previously could boast at its record as an egalitarian and inclusive society, there is less reason to do so today.